Stock market today: Wall Street gains ground, led by travel-related companies

-Crude oil prices sank 4% after OPEC said it would postpone its latest conference to next week.
+Crude oil prices fell 1% after OPEC said it would postpone its latest conference to next week.
 The oil cartel has been maintaining a tight market for crude oil with production cuts.

-The slump in oil prices weighed heavily on energy companies.
-The sector slipped 0.7%.
-Energy giant Exxon Mobil fell 1% and oilfield services company Halliburton fell 1.4%.
+The drop in oil prices weighed on energy companies.
+The sector slipped 0.4%.
+Energy giant Exxon Mobil and oilfield services company Halliburton each fell 0.8%.

 Stocks in Asia and Europe were mostly mixed and trading was tapering off ahead of holidays in the U.S. and Japan, with few data releases to give markets direction.
 Markets will be closed in the U.S. on Thursday for Thanksgiving and will close early on Friday.